 It’s Still About SEO – Just on a Local Level

 Keep in mind it’s still about SEO (Search Engine Optimization) – just on a local level.
 Be sure to include your location/city for geo-targeting purposes.
 But you also want to infuse your local business listings with keywords and content that best describes the products or services you offer….

 Word of Mouth or Business Referrals…

-Even if a majority of your customers are by Word-of-Mouth or Biz Referrals, you can still benefit by claiming and properly optimizing your Local Business Listings.
+Even if the majority of your local customers are by Word-of-Mouth or Biz Referrals, you can still benefit by claiming and optimizing your Google My Business listing.
 The truth is, they will likely want to do a Google search first to learn more about you prior to contact.